top of page

 Summarise Your Key Objectives

-You really need to Find the Pain - people won't readily expose the underbelly of their thought process so it's imperative that you bring an outsider in to enable them to offload in safety.
-Every manager and his uncle will want to second-guess who said what; to remove that temptation, a provider like WorldLine will compile a Report that gives full diagnostic information with none of the identifiable factors (like direct quotations or reference to specific sources).
-You can't do this in-house - trying will only exacerbate your problems.
+You really need to Find the Pain - people won't readily expose their inner truths so it's imperative that you bring an outsider in to enable them to offload in safety.
+Every manager and his uncle wants to second-guess who said what; to remove that temptation, WorldLine will compile a Report that gives full diagnostic information with none of the identifiable factors (like direct quotations or reference to specific sources).

 Then you need to garner some flexibility of thinking.
 Nobody is perfect, and self-analysis at the top is crucial for excellence to evolve.
 When changes in the way things are done become recognisable for the better, others want to follow that act and have more confidence in doing so.
-You cannot expect operators to behave differently if you do not address the things that don't work in what you've been doing all along.
+You cannot expect operators to behave differently if you do not address what holds progress from gaining ground.

-Sometimes that's as simple as the way you refer to people - I've heard shop-floor workers called all kinds of things, inevitably disparaging and understandably exacerbating a them-and-us problem.
+Sometimes that's as simple as the way people refer to others - I've heard shop-floor workers called all kinds of things, inevitably disparaging and understandably exacerbating a them-and-us problem.
 Even referring to different areas of the business with different terminology can be destructive - these things are easy to change but sometimes hard to spot, especially if you've been doing them yourself.
-Had we the power the giftie give us....
+Had we the power....

-Once the scene is set for excellence, continuous improvement will naturally take its course and flow as you would want it to, because everyone is on board.
-There will doubtless be some stragglers and skeptics, but as long a key players are enjoying the ride, even the hard-nosed will follow in their own way.
+Once the scene is set for excellence, continuous improvement naturally takes its course and flow as you would want it to, because everyone is on board.
+There'll doubtless be some stragglers and skeptics, but even the hard-nosed will follow in their own way.

 Beware the Saboteur

-However, be very aware that someone in mid-line management might not want anything to change at all, and will go to great lengths (even sabotage) to ensure that they hang on to;
+However, someone in a powerful position might not want anything to change at all, going to great lengths (even sabotage) to ensure that they hang on to;

 • Resource guarding.
 Information that should be freely available is kept under wraps for personal benefit, only seeing the light of day when they want it to (if at all).